 I volunteered as a Parent Governor to try and do my bit to help ensure the school continues to offer a wonderful experience and education for the children.
 It’s been interesting and enjoyable getting involved and I was delighted when the OFSTED Outstanding rating was announced in March 2015.
-I work as a Client Account Manager for a large IT Services company, and my interests include playing Guitar and following the ups and downs of the England Cricket Team.
+I work as a Client Account Director for a large IT Services company, and my interests include playing Guitar and following the ups and downs of the England Cricket Team.

 When our daughter was given a place at Wood Street after not getting places at *any* of the schools we picked we were really disappointed - this disappointment was short lived after she started at Wood Street and despite getting offered a place at our first choice school 4 weeks into term we turned it down.
 We've been so impressed with the school, the staff and the opportunities it provides - much of which are down to it's small size.
 Given the fantastic start to her education that Wood Street provided I wanted to give back to the school and help by getting involved as a Governor and was more than happy to do so when it was suggested I'd be a useful addition to the governing body.

 Charlotte Willoughby (Staff Governor)

 I joined the staff at Wood Street School just over 7 years ago as a class teacher and instantly knew I had found the right place for me.
 Wood Street is a nurturing, family environment where everyone is encouraged to reach their full potential.
 Working at Wood Street has allowed me to be creative, inquisitive and explore my potential as a teacher.
 I joined the governing body in order to give back to the school and share my knowledge and experience to aid in the schools development.

 Wood Street was the first choice for our daughter in 2017.
 We saw a friendly, open and well run school.
 We have never looked back since and the school has exceeded our expectations on all counts.